Medicare online accounts

 - living in Australia

-It is important to read the terms and conditions carefully before you agree to them, as they govern your access to our online services.
+The terms and conditions should be read carefully before you agree to them, as they govern your access to our online accounts.

 Read more about Conditions of Use and Access (Terms and Conditions)